Back button image Home

 Research potential wholesale partners

 The wholesalers you choose to work with will play a major role in your businesses, so make sure they’re the right ones.
 You can use Faire to find wholesalers across countless categories from home goods to skincare.
-Try searching for items you’d like to stock, like one-shoulder dresses or ripped jeans, and you’ll come across tons of inspiration and great brands to partner with.
+Try searching for items you’d like to stock; whether it’s wedding dresses or baggy jeans, you’ll come across tons of inspiration and great brands to partner with.
 Trade shows are also a good way to meet many wholesalers at once and make valuable connections.

 Don’t forget the paperwork